 The birthplace of modern English

-Just outside the market, you’ll find a statue of Alice Hawkins – a leading English suffragette among the city’s machinists of Leicester (also a famed textile industry location).
+You’ve inevitably heard of the Pankhursts and probably also Emily Davidson who was run down by King George V’s horse.
+But given that there were so many women who risked their lives and liberty for the right to vote, it’s surprising how few suffragettes most people could name Just outside the market, you’ll find a statue of Alice Hawkins – a leading English suffragette among the boot and shoe machinists of Leicester (also a famed textile industry location).
 She went to prison five times for acts committed as part of the Women’s Social and Political Union militant campaign, and her statue was erected near the spot it’s believed Hawkins would’ve stood when she addressed the public.

 The birthplace of crisps